DarkMed15/InteractiveCircuitBuilder/Resources/README.md

-Folder containing the fxml file for scene builder and the pictures
+Folder containing resources for the project.

+This includes the pictures of the circuit elements and the folder for the FXML file